 Dr. Craig suggests clients “mentally” commit to at least three follow-up appointments (usually one week apart) after the initial consult.
 If no results are seen within four appointments, acupuncture may not be the best modality of treatment for your pet.
 At the fourth follow-up appointment, Dr. Craig will discuss her assessment with you and together we will decide how to move forward. additional treatments are helping and how often to schedule.

 HOW SOON SHOULD I EXPECT MY PET TO RESPOND TO THE ACUPUNCTURE SESSIONS?

 The response to the acupuncture treatment and/or herbs is dependent on many variables.
 The two most important are chronicity and severity of the medical condition.
 The more chronic or more severe the condition, the more out of balance the body is, and the longer it will take to respond.
 In the majority of my patients, I have seen some improvement by the third or fourth treatment.
-If I do not see any improvement by the fourth session, acupuncture may not be beneficial for your pet's condition.
+If I do not see any improvement by the fourth session, acupuncture may not be the best modality of treatment for your pet.
 Clients must be realistic about their expectations.
-We can't return normal function if the organ is not working.
-Acupuncture is not a panacea.
+While acupuncture and Traditional Chinese Medicine is productive in most medical conditions, acupuncture is not a panacea.

 WHAT IS THE FEE STRUCTURE?

-The initial two hour consultation fee is $150.00.
-This includes the review of the medical records, medical history, a physical examination from both the Eastern and Western approaches.
-While needle placement is included, in some cases needles are not placed, the fee will be the same.
-Follow up consultations are $95.00 and generally runs one hour.
-Additional fees are added for Laser therapy, supplement evaluation, and diet evaluation.
+The initial two-hour consultation fee is $150.00.
+This includes the review of the medical records, medical history, and a physical examination from the Eastern perspective.
+While needle placement is included, in some situations, needles are not placed, and the fee will be the same.
+Follow up consultations are $95.00, generally one hour.
+Additional fees are added for electroacupuncture, aser therapy, supplement evaluation, and diet evaluation.